 A bit of a left-of-field entry to this list, and not a pure survival game in the most specific sense, but a brutal roguelike management game that incorporates elements of the genre into its inventory management and progression, and takes no shame in pitting you against all of its worldly (and unworldly) elements.

-Following a tiff with hell, London has been sucked beneath the Earth into a cavernous ocean, full of islands whose populations and rich backstories are in need of commerce and trade.
+Following a tiff with hell, London has been sucked beneath the Earth into a large ocean, full of islands whose populations and rich backstories require commerce and trade.
 You take the role of a ship captain who connects these islands together, fights against the vicious hell-spawn of the seas, and manages your food and fuel resources to deliver items throughout all of the unterzee and above.

-The crux of this game lies in its story world however, with Sunless Sea’s aesthetic and story proving to be somehow deeper than the oceans you traverse.
+However, the crux of this game lies in its story world, with Sunless Sea’s aesthetic and story proving to be somehow deeper than the oceans you traverse.
 And if you’re looking for a Lovecraftian take on survival and aren’t afraid of reading, get into it.